marmottetranquille/aMi/README.md

 * Use the command window as usual
-* Start scripts from either the file editor or file explorer using right click and then selection `Run Matlab file`
+* Start scripts from either the file editor or file explorer using right click and then selecting `Run Matlab file`

 ### To stop Matlab